 The experience is part of a larger campaign dubbed American Horror Summer playing out across the show’s social channels.
 New for 2021, it combines promotions for the two series and leverages the seasonal timing.

 The Night Bites Bakery buildout was rich with atmospheric details.
 The long, narrow space had a museum-like quality and featured sugar cookies decorated like works of art.
 There were six designs, all inspired by the franchise’s iconic characters and locations.
-They were displayed underneath bell jars on black pedestals, each held aloft by a disembodied head.
+They were displayed underneath bell jars on black pedestals, each held aloft by a disembodied hand.

 Consumers could order at a creepy counter at the back of the shop, where a bakery worker announced their selection into a retro-style microphone.
 They collected their treat at a pick-up window that opened to reveal Rubber Woman, a black-latex-clad figure instantly recognizable to fans of the franchise.